 Why are Patient Assistance Programs a Problem for Medicare and Medicaid?

-Public health insurance programs like Medicare and Medicaid care for elderly and low-income patients whose lives literally may depend on them.
-To ensure that taxpayer dollars are used as effectively as possible, Medicare and Medicaid programs require that the treatments they pay for are medically necessary, the most effective, with the fewest side effects and the least expensive.
-These include drug programs with prior authorization and step edit requirements, as well as prohibitions against offering kickbacks or other incentives to formulary committees, health care providers, patients or middlemen such as pharmacy benefit managers.
+Public health insurance programs such as Medicare and Medicaid pay for the care of elderly and low-income patients.
+To ensure that taxpayer dollars are used as effectively as possible, Medicare, Medicaid, and other government healthcare programs require that the treatments they pay for are medically necessary and cost-effective.
+These programs have instituted prior authorization and step edit requirements, as well as prohibitions against offering kickbacks or other incentives to formulary committees, health care providers, patients, or middlemen such as pharmacy benefit managers.

 Increased prosecution of fraudulent retail prescription drug reimbursements from public health insurance programs has caused many drug companies to shift their profit maximization focus to more expensive specialty drugs and the use of third-party Patient Assistance Programs.
 Federal and state governments have responded by putting additional scrutiny on PAPs that target Medicare and Medicaid patients.
 Prosecutors rely heavily on internal whistleblowers who can provide inside information to lay out the blueprint of the scheme.

-If you are aware of a Patient Assistance Program (PAP) that is potentially defrauding public insurance programs, you may qualify to serve as a whistleblower.
+If you are aware of a PAP that is potentially defrauding public insurance programs, you may qualify to serve as a whistleblower.
 If the federal or a state government successfully prosecutes the allegations you bring to light, you may be entitled to a monetary reward.

 With over 30 years of experience, the attorneys on Baron & Budd’s whistleblower representation team have represented dozens of clients in government fraud cases returning over $5.4 billion to federal and state agencies, with whistleblower recovery shares as high as 49%.
 They are ready to help if you have evidence of fraud involving patient assistance programs.